 Conclusion: The best cross rope for you

-Skipping rope is an excellent way of training, that in addition to being beneficial to improve coordination and footwork, notably increases physical endurance, aerobic capacity, and helps to burn calories.
-But to achieve the results we want, we must train with a cross rope that is appropriate for us (individually).
+It is an excellent way of training, that in addition to being beneficial to improve coordination and footwork, notably increases physical endurance, aerobic capacity, and helps to burn calories.
+But to achieve the results we want, we must train with the one that is appropriate for us (individually).

-Choosing a rope is not a simple task.
+Choosing equipment is not a simple task.
 However, if we consider specific vital points, we will be able to do it.

 What should we consider about ourselves?
-What sport we practice, and what is our level of experience in jump rope (beginner, intermediate or advanced).
+What sport we practice, and what is our level of experience (beginner, intermediate or advanced).
 As well as our height.

-What should we consider about the cross rope?
+What should we consider?
 The length, the material, and the characteristics of the handle.
 Each of these parameters will change depending on our training goals.

-It is also important to know that with the rope you can train in different ways: Fitness, speed or freestyle.
+It is also important to know that you can train in different ways: Fitness, speed or freestyle.